portlandcodeschool/jse-fall14-6/README.md

 **4) Memory Game** _[moderate, 4 hours]_

 Write a game of Memory, in which some set of cards are arranged face down on a board and a player turns them over looking for pairs.
-In this version, your board will be a single row of cards (later you'll convert it to a 2D grid) which are identified by a single position number.
+In this version, your board will be a single row of cards (later youll convert it to a 2D grid) which are identified by a single position number.

 _[UPDATE: You can write the constructor using either public data accessible to a prototype, or private data in a closure with dedicated methods.
-But you'll find in difficult to combine them.
+But youll find in difficult to combine them.
 Pick one strategy or the other.]_

 Use a constructor ~~and prototype~~ _(optional)_, packaged in an IIFE, to implement a game board.
 Your _MemoryBoard_ constructor should receive 3 arguments: